-He uses this term to draw the attention of Nick and readers to tell them about his high social status, and short time spent in Oxford as a student, because Oxford is thought to be a school for “old money.”
+He uses this term to draw the attention of both Nick and the readers, to tell them about his high social status, and his short time spent in Oxford as a student, because Oxford is thought to be a school for “old money.”
 Likewise, Gatsby wishes to fit into this category.
-It also emphasizes that he could not exactly understand how the old money works.
+It also emphasizes that he could not exactly understand how old money works.

 - Verbal Irony: Although this phrase has no device, yet it is used to demonstrate verbal irony when a character demonstrates or shows familiarity with another character.